 - A property where we can manufacture capital growth through refurbishment, renovations or redevelopment.

 By following this 6 Stranded Strategic Approach, we minimise the risks and maximise the upside.

 Each strand represents a way of making money from property and combining all five is a powerful way of putting the odds in our favour.

-If one strand lets us down, I have three or four others supporting our property’s performance.
+If one or two strand lets us down, I have three or four others supporting our property’s performance.

 If you’d like some independent unbiased advice about getting started in property investment, or for one of Metropole’s property strategists to review your existing portfolio click here and organise a free strategic property portfolio review

 SUBSCRIBE & DON'T MISS A SINGLE EPISODE OF MICHAEL YARDNEY'S PODCAST